US Senate Youth Program

 Qualified junior or senior high school students must show demonstrated leadership through public service in elected or appointed positions in organizations that relate to government, public affairs, history, and/or community service.
 They must be actively serving in qualified leadership positions for the entire 2018-2019 academic year.

 Two student leaders from each state, the District of Columbia and the Department of Defense Education Activity will spend a week in Washington experiencing their national government in action.
 Student delegates will hear major policy addresses by Senators, cabinet members, officials from the Departments of State and Defense and directors of other federal agencies, as well as participate in a meeting with a Justice of the U.S. Supreme Court.
 All transportation, hotel and meal expenses will be provided by The Hearst Foundations.
 In addition, each delegate will also be awarded a $10,000 College Scholarship for undergraduate studies, with encouragement to pursue coursework in history and political science.

 We would like to congratulate the 2018 Florida Delegates, Stephen Marante and Carlee Goldberg (pictured below), as well as the alternates, Zoe Terner and Ava Joy Cockey.
-Stephen is a senior at Coral Springs High School located in Broward County, Florida, and holds the position of Student Advisor to the School Board of Broward County.
-Carlee is a senior at North Broward Preparatory School in Coconut Creek, Florida, and serves as the President of the National Honor Society and Founder/President of StudentsLink.
+When selected, Stephen was a senior at Coral Springs High School located in Broward County, Florida, and held the position of Student Advisor to the School Board of Broward County.
+Carlee was a senior at North Broward Preparatory School in Coconut Creek, Florida, and served as the President of the National Honor Society and Founder/President of StudentsLink.

 Skype meetings with the Selection Committee: TBD

 - Personal information

 - Community service hours (Sophomore – Senior year)

 - Leadership positions (all years of high school)

 - Community involvement (all years of high school)